glandfried/TrueSkillThroughTime.R/README.md

 ### Skill evolution

-This example will exhibit that TrueSkill Through Time can correctly follows the skill evolution of a new player taht joins a large community of already known players.
+This example will exhibit that TrueSkill Through Time can correctly follows the skill evolution of a new player that joins a large community of already known players.
 In the following code, we generate the target player's learning curve and 1000 random opponents.

 ```